Ijnaka22len/AIDrawPen/README.md

 ## Tiny ML Model

-The AiDrawPen project incorporates a tiny Machine Learning (ML) model capable of recognizing basic shapes such as circles, V-shapes, and triangles.
+The AIDrawPen project incorporates a tiny Machine Learning (ML) model capable of recognizing basic shapes such as circles, V-shapes, and triangles.
 This model is deployed on the EFR32MG32 microcontroller, enabling real-time shape recognition.
 By utilizing this model, the pen can accurately detect and interpret the shapes drawn by children, providing immediate feedback and tracking their progress.

 ## Getting Started